tinyg210/shipment-list-demo/README.md

 ## How we will be using it

 We’ll be walking through a few scenarios using the application, and we expect it to maintain the behavior in both production and development environments.
+This behaviour can be "scientifically" backed up by adding integration tests.

 We’ll take advantage of one of the core features of the Spring framework that allows us to bind our beans to different profiles, such as dev, test, and prod.
-Of course, these beans need to know how to behave in each environment, so they’ll get that information from their designated configuration files,
-`application-prod.yml`, and  `application-dev.yml`.
+Of course, these beans need to know how to behave in each environment, so they’ll get that information from their designated configuration files, `application-prod.yml`, and  `application-dev.yml`.

 ## Running it

 ### Production simulation

-Now we don’t have a real production environment because that’s not the point here, but most likely, an application like this runs on a container orchestration platform, and all the necessary configs are still provided.
+Now, we don’t have a real production environment because that’s not the point here, but most likely, an application like this runs on a container orchestration platform, and all the necessary configs are still provided.
 Since we’re only simulating a production instance, all the configurations are kept in the `application-prod.yml` file.